 2) When You Get Your Ballot, Fill It Out and Mail It Back Right Away

-Ballots will start going out on September 24, 2022.
+Ballots started going out on September 24, 2022.
 If you asked for your ballot by email, be sure to check your spam folder and any secondary inboxes.

 When you get your ballot, fill it out and mail it back right away.
 You must return your ballot by mail and it must be received in Minnesota by November 8, at 8pm Minnesota time.

 For ideas on how to mail your ballot back by the deadline, please click here

 And to contact DA volunteers in the country you're living in now for specific ideas for mailing back your ballot, please click here to go to the DA page for your country.

 You don’t need to wait until ballots come out in late September!
 If you have any concerns that your ballot won’t make it back in time to meet the deadline, you can send in a Backup Ballot NOW.